How to create a contact form with Formcarry

 There's two ways to handle this step, this part is the most time consuming stuff due to you have to check fields, implement spam protection, create a mail server and make sure that it's working.

-You can code your form backend on your own, or you can use Formcarry — contact form service to process your form for free, that way you can get notification emails, use best in class spam protection and connect your submission data with other apps using Zapier.
+You can code your form backend on your own, or you can use Formcarry — form backend to process your form for free, that way you can get notification emails, use best in class spam protection and connect your submission data with other apps using Zapier.

 If you want to code your own back-end take a look at How to create a contact form backend on your own.